Effect of chirality imbalance on Hall transport of PrRhC$_2$

-{\it \blue {Effect of MQA on the degeneracy of WNs:}} We use the framework of Full-potential local-orbital minimum-basis (FPLO)\cite{fplo_web, klaus1999, pbe1996}, based on density functional theory (DFT).
+{\it \blue {Effect of {{magnetic quantization axis}} on the degeneracy of {{Weyl nodes}}:}} We use the framework of Full-potential local-orbital minimum-basis (FPLO)\cite{fplo_web, klaus1999, pbe1996}, based on density functional theory (DFT).
 We find that PrRhC$_2$ is a type-II WSM where the electron and hole pockets simultaneously exist at WNs energies (see Fig. \ref{fig:stuc_wp} (a)) \cite{sadhukhan, sm_text}.
-Based on a hypothetical non-magnetic PrRhC$_2$, one can expect to have the full magnetic symmetry: $G = S + S {\cal T},$ where, $S = \{E, m(x),m(y),C_2(z)\}$ is the space group of crystal symmetry ($E$ is the identity operator) and ${\cal T}$ denotes the TRS.
-Notice that the evolution of WNs in Brillouin zone (BZ) and energy has been studied by rotating the MQA $\bf q$ \cite{PhysRevResearch.1.032044}.
+Based on a hypothetical non-magnetic PrRhC$_2$, one can expect to have the full magnetic symmetry: $G = S + S {\cal T},$ where, $S = \{E, m(x),m(y),C_2(z)\}$ is the space group of crystal symmetry ($E$ is the identity operator) and ${\cal T}$ denotes the {\mg {time reversal symmetry}}.
+Notice that the evolution of WNs in Brillouin zone (BZ) and band structure have been studied by rotating the MQA $\bf q$ \cite{PhysRevResearch.1.032044}.
+The MQA represents the spin quantisation axis; this can be oriented in a different direction for the crystal lattice when the spin-orbit coupling (SOC) is included in DFT calculations.
+The rotation in MQA yields different ground-state, associated with tight-binding Wannier Hamiltonian, having different crystal symmetries.
+Such a tuning of MQA has already been theoretically investigated \cite{Zhisheng18,Laurent19,Xindong96} as well as experimentally demonstrated by applying external magnetic field \cite{chikazumi1997physics}, temperature \cite{drijver1976magnetic,albertini2004magnetocrystalline}, hydrostatic pressure \cite{Zhisheng18}, and uniaxial strain \cite{lyubina2005magnetocrystalline}.